 Have you been contacted by a company called Credit Collection Services, or CCS?
 You may be tempted to ignore them if you have, but don’t.

-They’re a debt collection service, and whether they contacted you by a series of harassing phone calls or by collection letters, they will not simply go away just because you don’t respond.
+They’re a debt collection service, and they will not simply go away just because you don’t respond.

 Unfortunately, that’s not the way debt collection agencies work.